Novomed ENT Clinic in Dubai

 - Changes in air pressure

 Sleep apnea is a potentially serious disorder where your breathing stops and starts repeatedly during sleep.
-Signs to look out for include loud snoring, and if you are tired even after getting a full night’s sleep.
+The most notable signs of this disorder are loud snoring and feeling tired even after getting a full night’s sleep.

-- Obstructive sleep apnea, where muscles in the back of the throat relax, blocking the airway
+- Obstructive sleep apnea.
+In this type, the muscles in the back of the throat relax, causing a blockage in the airway

-- Central sleep apnea, where your brain doesn’t send the proper signals to the muscles that control breathing
+- Central sleep apnea.
+This type occur when your brain doesn’t send proper signals to the muscles that control your breathing, causing breathing to stop over and over during sleep.

-- Complex sleep apnea syndrome, a combination of obstructive sleep apnea and central sleep apnea
+- Complex sleep apnea syndrome.
+In this case, the patients experience a combination of obstructive sleep apnea and central sleep apnea symptoms.

-If you suspect you have any of these forms of sleep apnea, you should see a doctor.
-Sleep apnea can cause serious problems such as increasing your risk for obesity, stroke, diabetes, high blood pressure, heart failure and more.
+You should see a doctor if you suspect that you have any of these forms of sleep apnea.
+Sleep apnea can cause serious problems that can affect your health, such as increasing your risk for stroke, high blood pressure, heart failure, obesity, diabetes and more.

 In particular, consult a doctor if you notice – or your partner notices – that you are: